Sattu, the wonder flour, is excellent to beat the heat because of its immense cooling properties.

 - It is better to grease your hands before shaping kebabs.
 Or brush the kebabs with oil after shaping.

+Hope you will surely try out this yummy and healthy recipe for your loved ones.
 If you have liked this recipe or any of my other recipes then share your feedback along with pics.
-And do not forget to leave a comment below.
-As you all know, your feedback fuels my enthusiasm to post more good content.
-Also, join me on my Facebook page for more interesting tips and facts.
-You can post your creations on Instagram and tag me as #samirasrecipediary
+Your feedback fuels my enthusiasm to post more good content.